Do I need to certify my new bathroom?

-To protect you for the future.When you decide to sell your home, prospective buyers and investors will always try to negotiate a lower price than advertised.
-If you have had work completed on your home - your most valuable asset - and it has not been certified, potential buyers will possibly be scared away and will demand lower asking price.
+If you decide to sell your home in future, you'll have to deal with prospective buyers and investors trying to negotiate a price lower than what is advertised.
+If you have had work recently comleted on your home (your most valuable asset) and it hasn't been certified, this will just give potential buyers a reason to demand a lower asking price.

 Some tradespeople or builders will tell you not to bother with certification or that you don't need it, but it is recommended to seek a second opinion, especially if you are making major design changes to your existing bathroom.